legal resources necessary to hold negligent facilities accountable.

 - Some drugs have the potential to cause serious injury if not administered properly.
 Our Georgia nursing home injury lawyers always examine the medication chain when investigating a case involving medication errors to determine which parties along the way neglected their responsibility.

 - Deliberate abuse.
-As horrible as it is to think about, elderly nursing home residents are uniquely susceptible to physical abuse.
+As horrible as it is to think about, elderly nursing home residents are uniquely susceptible to physical abuse and emotional abuse.
 They are dependent, vulnerable, and incapable of defending themselves.
 Helpless nursing home patients are often victimized by fellow residents, outside visitors, and most egregiously, the very caregivers who are paid to look out for their welfare.

 - If nursing home staff suspects a resident or other staff member of misconduct toward a patient, they are required to investigate the incident and separate the offender from the victim.
 Nursing facilities should also have adequate security measures in place to prevent outside visitors from entering the home and assaulting residents.